 Do you experience anxiety and at times feel nauseous but aren’t sure whether they are related?
 Can anxiety cause nausea?
 Well, the answer is, yes!
 Anxiety can cause physical symptoms that interrupt the daily flow of your life.
 One symptom resulting from anxiety is what is known as anxiety nausea.
 Just because you have anxiety, does not mean you will experience anxiety nausea.
 It is often dependent on how stressed you are or how severe your anxiety is, but everyone responds to anxiety differently.
 Since nausea is a symptom of being stressed and goes away when calm, it is not something you have to be concerned about unless it is persistent or a regular occurrence.

-Sufficient rest.
-Many of us take for granted the importance of sleep, especially if you lead a busy life.
+Many of us take for granted the importance of sleep, especially if a person has a busy life.
 Getting a good night’s sleep falls low on our priority of daily tasks.
 Research has shown that sleep deprivation can increase anxiety and impacts your ability to deal with anxiety.
 Sleep gives the body’s neurons a chance to shut down and repair themselves.
 Sleep deprivation creates an imbalance in hormone levels that increase anxiety levels.
-Too little sleep also increases adrenaline levels that can exacerbate existing anxiety symptoms, like anxiety nausea.
+Too little sleep also increases adrenaline levels which can exacerbate existing anxiety symptoms, like anxiety nausea.
 Committing to healthy sleep over the long term can help reduce your anxiety.

 Coping With Anxiety Nausea